 Easy and healthy snacks for picky eaters that they’ll actually eat!
 Get inspired and learn how to get out of the rut of serving the same foods everyday.
-(Affiliate links used below)

-You know the drill, its snack time and your picky eater wants the same crackers or pretzels or yogurt tube that they eat most days.
-To be honest, it can be hard to think of other alternatives because every time you try something new they don’t eat it.
+You know the drill, it’s snack time and your picky eater wants the same crackers or pretzels or yogurt tube that they eat most days.
+To be honest, it can be hard to think of other alternatives because every time you try something new, they don’t eat it.
 Oh, I know how these picky eaters roll.
-I’ve been there as a mom, and more often as a feeding therapist as I’m choosing foods for other kiddos that I’m working with.
+I’ve been there as a mom, and more often, as a feeding therapist, as I’m choosing foods for other kiddos that I’m working with.
 You can get out in front of this though.

 I’ve pulled all my picky eater tricks together and am sharing my favorite healthy snacks for picky eaters with you.
 And, you know I’m going to give some extra tips to give them every shot at actually eating them!

-Make sure you check out 25 Healthy Meals for Picky Eaters, too (and snag the free printable when you’re there!
+Make sure you check out 25 Healthy Meals for Picky Eaters, too (and snag the free printable when you’re there!)

 Tips for Serving Healthy Snacks to Picky Eaters

 There are few extra tips that you can get in motion before you even put a morsel of food in front of your picky eater.
-These tips may seem small but they are mighty:
+These tips may seem small, but they are mighty:

 1. Have Snack Ready – Before you ask those words that I think should be banished, “What do you want to eat?,” think about choosing something for them.
 I know the reason you ask is because you want to give them something they will actually eat, but trust me on this, picking what is for snack time is your job not theirs.
 But, this only works if you follow tip #3.
 I’ll also add, this tip is especially helpful for older kids who like to barge through the door after school and raid the pantry, instead you can just cut them off at the pass!

 2. Offer 2-3 Foods – So step #1 isn’t going to work if they sit down to a bowl of something they’ve never eaten.
-It’s really important to they see a few options to feel comfortable enough eating.
+It’s really important that they see a few options to feel comfortable enough eating.
 I really like to focus on offering a fruit/veggie, protein, and/or carb.
 Sometimes, all three of these are combined in one snack, as you’ll see below.

-3. Always Serve a Preferred Food – In order for them to be willing to try something new or different, especially for the pickiest of eaters, its really important to make sure you’re offering something they eat at least 50% of the time.
+3. Always Serve a Preferred Food – In order for them to be willing to try something new or different, especially for the pickiest of eaters, it’s really important to make sure you’re offering something they eat at least 50% of the time.
 If you don’t, they will usually just shut down or throw a total fit.
 Find out more about why this is important in Eating Basics, these are my top tips that will improve any child’s eating.